NTAP/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 in {{Section 3 of !RFC5033}}, which allows for CUBIC's behavior as defined in this document.

-Specifically, CUBIC may increase congestion window more aggressively than Reno during the congestion avoidance phase.
+Specifically, CUBIC may increase the congestion window more aggressively than Reno during the congestion avoidance phase.
 According to {{!RFC5681}}, during congestion avoidance, sender must not increment cwnd by more than SMSS bytes once per RTT whereas CUBIC may increase cwnd much more